superresistant/senko/README.md

 On Apple M3, 1 hour in 7.7 seconds (~42x faster).

 The pipeline achieves a best score of 13.5% DER on VoxConverse, 13.3% on AISHELL-4, and 26.5% on AMI-IHM.
+See the [evaluation](/evaluation) directory for more benchmarks and comparison with other diarization systems.

 Senko powers the [Zanshin](https://github.com/narcotic-sh/zanshin) media player.